Goshido/android-vulkan/docs/proper-ui.md

 ## <a id="blending">Proper blending</a>

-Let's start from the issue:
+Let's start from the issue.
+Please open this image in `new tab` and look at it in `100% zoom`:

 <img src="./images/ui-wrong-blending.png"/>